The Sample Complexity of Up-to-$\varepsilon$ Multi-Dimensional Revenue Maximization: Dominant-Strategy Incentive Compatibility

 Two main differences between the statements of \cref{polynomial-dsic} and of \cref{polynomial-bic} stand out: the technical requirement that $X$ be weakly downward closed, and the fact that the learned mechanism has weaker incentive properties than the benchmark.
 In \cref{bic} we have avoided the latter within the context of Bayesian incentive compatibility via \cref{eps-bic-bic}.
 It would be interesting to understand whether and to what extent a similar result also applies within the context of dominant-strategy incentive compatibility.

-\begin{open-problem} Even in an additive multi-item setting, is the maximum revenue attainable by any IR and $\varepsilon$-DSIC auction from a given product distribution at most $\poly(\varepsilon)$ greater than the maximum revenue attainable by any IR and DSIC auction from the same distribution? \end{open-problem}
+\begin{open-problem} For $n\!>\!1$ bidders and $m\!>\!1$ items, even with additive bidders, is the maximum revenue attainable by any IR and $\varepsilon$-DSIC auction from a given product distribution at most negligibly ($\poly(\varepsilon)\!\cdot\!\poly(n,m,H)$) greater than the maximum revenue attainable by any IR and DSIC auction from the same distribution? \end{open-problem}

 Since the $\varepsilon$-dominant strategy incentive compatibility implies $\varepsilon$-Bayesian incentive compatibility, then the question in \cref{eps-dsic-dsic} holds whenever the optimal BIC auction is also DSIC.
-Recently, \cite{y17} has shown that in general the revenue obtained by the optimal IR and BIC auctions can be higher than that obtained by the optimal IR and DSIC auctions --- it is such cases in which \cref{eps-dsic-dsic} is open and interesting.
+Recently, \citet{y17} has shown that in general the revenue obtained by the optimal IR and BIC auctions can be higher than that obtained by the optimal IR and DSIC auctions --- it is such cases in which \cref{eps-dsic-dsic} is open and interesting.
 An affirmative result for \cref{eps-dsic-dsic} would of course immediately imply an analogue of \cref{eps-bic-bic-samples} for DSIC auctions, which, if true, would allow \cref{polynomial-dsic} to be strengthened to allow for learning a precisely DSIC auction.

-\begin{open-problem} Given an IR and $\varepsilon$-DSIC auction and given some product distribution, even in an additive multi-item setting, is it possible to transform the given auction into an IR and (precisely) DSIC auction with negligible ($\poly(\varepsilon)\!\cdot\!\poly(n,m,H)$) revenue loss from that distribution using polynomially many samples from this product distribution? \end{open-problem}
+\begin{open-problem} Given an IR and $\varepsilon$-DSIC auction and given some product distribution over $n\!>\!1$ bidders and $m\!>\!1$ items, even with additive bidders, is it possible to transform the given auction into an IR and (precisely) DSIC auction with negligible ($\poly(\varepsilon)\!\cdot\!\poly(n,m,H)$) revenue loss from that distribution using polynomially many samples from this product distribution? \end{open-problem}